rmobis/botstats/README.md

 ## Contributing

-If you have any code to add, please make a pull request to the development branch.
+If you have any code to add, please make a pull request.
 If you have any suggestion, please open an issue.
-Any contribution is welcome.
+You can take a look at the todo list below for anything that needs to be done. **Any contribution is welcome.**

+## Todo

+- Add 'About' menu entry explaining the project and giving hints on how to use it.
+- Add possibility to select between regular/stacked charts.
+- Switch to hour statics when a smaller range is selected.
+- Add slope (variation/day) to the navbar for the currently highlighted series.

 ## License